 Skip Navigation

 To ensure the consistent delivery of safe and high-quality drinking water to residents and businesses, Halton Region uses a proactive multi-barrier approach to safeguard our municipal drinking water.
-Under the Clean Water Act, 2006, one of the first barriers in this approach is the mandatory implementation of approved Source Protection Plans.
+Under the Clean Water Act, 2006 (external link), one of the first barriers in this approach is the mandatory implementation of approved Source Protection Plans.

 Multi-barrier approach